Hillenbrand (NYSE:HI) Releases FY 2022 Earnings Guidance

-Hillenbrand (NYSE:HI) last announced its earnings results on Wednesday, November 17th.
-The company reported $1.00 EPS for the quarter, beating the consensus estimate of $0.90 by $0.10.
-The business had revenue of $754.90 million for the quarter, compared to the consensus estimate of $727.75 million.
-Hillenbrand had a return on equity of 23.20% and a net margin of 8.72%.
-The company’s revenue was up 8.8% on a year-over-year basis.
-During the same period last year, the business posted $0.92 EPS.
-Equities research analysts expect that Hillenbrand will post 3.79 EPS for the current year.

-HI has been the topic of several analyst reports.
-TheStreet upgraded Hillenbrand from a c+ rating to a b rating in a report on Monday, November 15th.
-Zacks Investment Research upgraded Hillenbrand from a hold rating to a buy rating and set a $56.00 price objective on the stock in a report on Tuesday.
-Finally, Barrington Research lifted their price objective on Hillenbrand from $62.00 to $66.00 and gave the stock an outperform rating in a report on Friday, November 19th.
+In other news, insider Nicholas R. Farrell sold 3,697 shares of the firm’s stock in a transaction dated Monday, November 22nd.
+The stock was sold at an average price of $50.13, for a total transaction of $185,330.61.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Company insiders own 3.03% of the company’s stock.

-A hedge fund recently raised its stake in Hillenbrand stock.
-Morgan Stanley lifted its position in Hillenbrand, Inc. (NYSE:HI) by 25.6% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 354,274 shares of the company’s stock after acquiring an additional 72,291 shares during the quarter.
+An institutional investor recently raised its position in Hillenbrand stock.
+Morgan Stanley increased its position in shares of Hillenbrand, Inc. (NYSE:HI) by 25.6% in the second quarter, according to the company in its most recent disclosure with the SEC.
+The institutional investor owned 354,274 shares of the company’s stock after buying an additional 72,291 shares during the quarter.
 Morgan Stanley owned 0.49% of Hillenbrand worth $15,615,000 as of its most recent SEC filing.
-Institutional investors own 86.29% of the company’s stock.
+Institutional investors and hedge funds own 86.29% of the company’s stock.

 Hillenbrand, Inc is a diversified industrial company, which engages in the development, manufacture, and sale of engineered industrial equipment.
 It operates through the following segments: Advanced Process Solutions, Molding Technology Solutions, and Batesville.
 Advanced Process Solutions segment designs, engineers, manufactures, markets, and services differentiated process and material handling equipment and systems for a wide variety of industries, including plastics, food and pharmaceuticals, chemicals, fertilizers, minerals and mining, energy, wastewater treatment, forest products, and other general industrials.